mmillar-bolis/MDunmeris/documents/quintessence/info/instructions.md

 #### Sizes

-I have made two different sizes available: a more standard US Print size that is two-column, and a smaller "Pocket" size, similar to Mass Market Paperback dimensions, which is single column.
+I have made two different sizes available: a more standard US Trade size that is two-column, and a smaller "Pocket" size, similar to Mass Market Paperback dimensions, which is single column.
 The two editions are almost identical, except for a few small changes.

 In the Pocket version: